 - Discount coupon for massages.
 Running is a physically demanding activity.
 After weeks or months of training and, finally, completing the event, the participants will want to relax a bit and pat themselves on the back for a job well done.
 Nothing can be as relaxing and as rewarding as a massage or a trip to a spa after competing in a race.
 A discount voucher to a spa is something that your participants will certainly appreciate and remember the event for.

 - Reusable water containers.
 In the same vein, runners will need something to drink while traversing the course.
 Because of this, bottled water is often included in the race packet.
 However, you can take this a step further and make it more environment-friendly by using reusable water containers instead of disposable ones.
 A tumbler can be used before and after the race and won’t directly contribute to the waste the event will generate.

 - Sample products.
 Brochures and flyers from sponsors are often ignored and end up getting thrown into the trash.
 Instead of distributing paper, why not give away sample products that will truly capture your target’s attention?
 Give away items that will allow your participants to discover your sponsors’ products and see for themselves if they want it or not.
-Most people will appreciate items like anti-chaffing creams, sunscreen samplers, hygienic and skincare products, and even foodstuff in their race packets.
+Most people will appreciate items like anti-chaffing creams, sunscreen samplers, spirit bands, hygienic and skincare products, and even foodstuff in their race packets.

 - Reusable bag.
 Finally, the swag bag itself can be a freebie.
 Pack the items in a cost-friendly drawstring bag that the participants can use as a gym bag after the event.
 Choosing a reusable item to package the freebies with is proof that your event cares about the environment.
 And just like other wearable items, a bag bearing your race’s logo can serve as a free marketing tool for next year’s race.